steveloughran/engineering-proposals/refactoring-s3a.md

 * Mix of Test and ITest in same directory, mostly `o.a.h.fs.s3a` makes that a big and messy dir
 * `S3ATestUtils` is another false-merge-confict file making backporting and patch merging hard.
 * Lack of model/view separation makes it hard to test view without the real live model.
 Compare with ABFS whose store class is an interface implemented by the live and mock back ends.
+* package-private use of S3AFileSystem methods makes test cases brittle to maintain -more of a surface area to change S3AFS

 ### Proposed